letsfae/Fae-Backend/docs_us_en/protocol_users.md

 | user_name | string(30) | user_name（the interface might be called individually and set) |
 | mini_avatar | integer | the mini_avatar showed in the map |

 All the fileds are optional, but at least one field is included.
-All these interfaces have no special operation (If it has special operation, specific interface is needed, such as updating password).
+All these interfaces have no special operations (If it has special operation, specific interface is needed, such as updating password).

-Please pay attention that the format of the user_name is: start with character and only the uppercase and lowercase letters, numbers and underscores are permitted, and the length should be 6-30.
+Please pay attention that the format of the user_name is the same as the sign up.

 ### response